 - Attainable: Aim high, but don’t be unrealistic.
 Use research and historical data to project an attainable goal with your marketing campaign.

-- Relevant: Make sure the goal with actually make a difference to your business.
+- Relevant: Make sure the goal will actually make a difference to your business.
 For example, increasing Facebook likes is not a relevant goal for any business.
 That may be a KPI (key performance indicator) worth tracking, but it’s not the goal.

 - Time-bound: When is the deadline to hit your goal?
-If you don’t set a deadline, then don’t expect you or your team to have any real urgency.
+If you don’t set a deadline, don’t expect you or your team to have any real urgency.

 Ingredients Are Properly Measured

 Cooking spaghetti is not complicated to cook, but let’s say you’re also making a sauce from scratch.
 That will require measuring out ingredients to ensure the seasoning is balanced.
-Too much or too little salt, and the dish could be nearly inedible.
+Too much or too little salt and the dish could be nearly inedible.

 Fully cooked marketing campaigns require proper measurement and tracking as well.
 For example, to track all of the leads and sales you’ll likely need all of the following tracking tools:

 - Google Analytics to track website traffic and form leads from each marketing tactic.